Illustrates how to use the timeline and states to animate transitions in an application.

 When we deselect the record button to stop recording the timeline, the new timeline appears in the view.

-When we select tripScreen in the Navigator, we can see the properties of the TripScreen QML type that we can animate in the Properties view.
+When we select tripScreen in the Navigator, we can see the properties of the TripScreen component that we can animate in the Properties view.

 We set values for the Visibility, Opacity, currentFrame, and Scale properties to fade out the current screen when moving to another one and to make the speedometer grow and shrink in size depending on its current position.